SK-Hardwired/s_afv/README.md

   - What Focal Plane (on-sensor) AF points were used
   - Note!
 For ILCA-99M2 displaying of dedicated PDAF points not implemented yet.
 Only on-sensor PDAF spots statuses supported.

-This tool consists of 2 scripts:
+This tool consists of:
-  - afv.py - this is start module providing simple GUI to select JPG file.
-YOU SHOULD START THIS FILE
+  - afv.py - main script itself doing all drawing.
-  - afv_draw.py - drawing module which draws selected file and all visualization using matplotlib module.
+  - exiftool (should be downloaded separately (link below) and named as exiftool.exe and placed in the same folder as afv.py *Note: For easy use downloaded compiled already package with exiftool included.
+Link on top  of page)

 Prerequisities for launching source script:
   - Python 3.5.3
   - matplotlib module installed (pip install matplotlib) (http://matplotlib.org/)
-  - Phil Harvey's EXIFTool binary (named exiftool.exe) to be placed in the same folder as afv and afv_draw scripts.
+  - Phil Harvey's EXIFTool binary (named exiftool.exe) to be placed in the same folder as afv.py script.
 Exiftool download (http://www.sno.phy.queensu.ca/~phil/exiftool/)

 Warning!
 You will get no results or corrupted results if you JPEG photos (their EXIF) were modified or by image processing software.
 So please use JPEGs straight from the camera.